 But Urdu is the national language in Pakistan, which, along with English, is also the official language.

-And from my personal experience is it easier to find a good English speaking local in Pakistan compared to a good English speaking person in India, especially outside the main tourist trail.
+And from my personal experience, is it easier to find a good English speaking local in Pakistan compared to a good English speaking person in India, especially outside the main tourist trail.

 Power Plugs in Pakistan.

-The standard voltage is 230 V, and the standard frequency is 50 Hz with the power plugs mostly being standard European power plugs.
+The standard voltage is 230 V, and the standard frequency is 50 Hz, with the power plugs mostly being standard European power plugs.

-Why Should You Visit Pakistan?
+Why Should You Travel To Pakistan?

 What is it that makes Pakistan a great place to visit?
 There are all these beautiful places, but then what really sets the country apart is its people.
 The values, culture, and hospitality is definitely something that travellers should experience in their lifetime.